Root Canal Therapy in Glendale, AZ

 - Removal of Infected Pulp: The infected or inflamed pulp is carefully removed from the root canals using specialized instruments.
 The canals are then shaped and cleaned to prepare them for filling.

-- Filling the Canals: The cleaned and shaped root canals are filled with a biocompatible material called gutta-percha.
+- Filling the Canals: The cleaned and shaped root canals are filled with a biocompatible gutta-percha material.
 This material seals the canals, preventing recontamination and supporting the tooth's structure.

 - Restoration: After the root canal therapy, the access hole created at the beginning of the procedure is filled and sealed with a temporary or permanent filling.
 In some cases, a dental crown may be recommended to provide additional protection and strength to the treated tooth.